Alonso de Ojeda

 Alonso de Ojeda (/es/; c.
 1466 – c.
 1515) was a Spanish explorer, governor and conquistador.
-He is famous for having named Venezuela, which he explored during his first two expeditions, for having been the first European to visit Guyana, Curaçao, Colombia and Lake Maracaibo, and later for founding Santa Cruz (La Guairita).
+He is famous for having named Venezuela, which he explored during his first two expeditions, for having been the first European to visit Guyana, Curaçao, Colombia (La Guajira) and Lake Maracaibo, and later for founding Santa Cruz (La Guairita).
 He also travelled to Trinidad, Tobago and Aruba, in some of his travels he journeyed with Amerigo Vespucci and Juan de la Cosa.

+Ojeda was part of the first wave of Spanish conquistadors in the Americas.

 Early life

 Alonso de Ojeda was born in Torrejoncillo del Rey, New Castile around 1466.
 His father, Rodrigo de Huete, was a minor noble who fought for Isabel in 1474 during the War of the Castilian Succession.
 Isabel was grateful for his support and put his son, Alonso, under her protection.
 In his youth, Alonso served the Duke of Medinaceli, Luis de la Cerda.
 In service to the duke, he distinguished himself in the conquest of Granada with his military abilities, his skill as a swordsman and his bravery.

 Alonso was slight of stature, clever, and handsome.
 It was reputed that he was always the first to draw blood in any fight.
 According to Bartolomé de las Casas, he combined "in his person all the bodily perfections that man could have, despite his small size."